How to Warm Up for a Run: Race Day Prep for Any Distance

 - The general part consists of jogging (10-15 minutes) and dynamic stretching exercises.

-- The specific part focuses on running ABC drills like skips, butt kicks, and ankling.
+- The specific part focuses on running technique drills like skips, butt kicks, and ankling.
 Accelerations are also useful before short or middle distance races to get you ready to shift gears.
 The idea is to start off slowly and steadily and increase your pace until you reach a submaximal sprint (90% of your maximal sprint).

 It all depends on the distance…